tjungbauer/blog-gitops-project-onboarding/README.md

         helm:
           valueFiles: #<5>
             - '/{{ path }}/values.yaml'
-            - /customer-projects/values-global.yaml
+            - /tenant-projects/values-global.yaml
         path: clusters/all/project-onboarding
         repoURL: 'https://github.com/tjungbauer/openshift-cluster-bootstrap' # <6>
         targetRevision: main
 ```
 **<1>** Applications, created by this ApplicationSet, shall remain even if the ApplicationSet gets deleted. \
 **<2>** The path that shall be observed by this ApplicationSet. ** will return all files and directories recursively \
 **<3>** The name that shall be used to generate an Application.
-The parameter **customer.normalized** is coming from the values-file the cluster-admin has generated. \
+The parameter **tenant.normalized** is coming from the values-file the cluster-admin has generated. \
-**<4>** The target cluster to which the customer workflow shall be deployed.
+**<4>** The target cluster to which the tenant workflow shall be deployed.
 This setting is coming from the values-file. \
 **<5>** A list of values files, that shall be used. \
 **<6>** The repo URL and path which shall be read.